DayaPanesar/MySQL_Project/README.md

 The World Database is a comprehensive dataset that provides information about countries, cities, and continents.
 The Create Database is a dataset focusing on information surrounding invoicing, inventory and stores.
-In this project, I used MySQL query the data and extract meaningful insights from it.
+In this project, I used MySQL to query the data and extract meaningful insights from it.
 I will highlight the project's key components, the insights gained, and the MySQL skills demonstrated.

 ## SQL Skills Demonstrated